nodejs/node/doc/api/tls.md

     occur in an array. `object.passphrase` is optional.
 Encrypted keys will be decrypted with `object.passphrase` if provided, or `options.passphrase` if it is not.
+  * `privateKeyEngine` {string} Name of an OpenSSL engine to get private key from.
+Should be used together with `privateKeyIdentifier`.
+  * `privateKeyIdentifier` {string} Identifier of a private key managed by an OpenSSL engine.
+Should be used together with `privateKeyEngine`.
+    Should not be set together with `key`, because both options define a private key in different ways.
   * `maxVersion` {string} Optionally set the maximum TLS version to allow.
 One of `TLSv1.3`, `TLSv1.2'`, `'TLSv1.1'`, or `'TLSv1'`.
 Cannot be specified along with the `secureProtocol` option, use one or the other.